 While seeking understanding from books or psychics may provide some guidance, the most productive path to understanding is to turn within in meditation.
 All of our answers are, ultimately, found here anyway.
 A book or a seer will only shed light on what we already know at a deep subconscious level.

 The root of my new friend’s confusion was what he experienced in meditation, not the meditation itself.
 He had waded into what seemed new territory for him.
 Though, really, he was simply returning home, opening back to Source and all that this alignment has to offer, by way of peace, wisdom, and understanding.

 When we are feeling disconnected from Source, our meditation serves as a suture that threads its way into the gaps and realigns us more fully.
 Once aligned, we freely receive the grace of the Divine that pours unreservedly to us and through us to enrich our lives in infinite ways.
-Meditation is, just like our breath, a lifeline to God.
+Meditation is, just like our breath, a mainline to Source.
 Our breath provides nourishment for our physical body.
-Meditation allows us to receive nourishment for our heart, higher self or soul.
+Meditation allows us to receive nourishment for our heart, soul, and Higher Self.

 "Give, and it will be given to you.
 They will pour into your lap a good measure-- pressed down, shaken together, and running over.
 For by your standard of measure it will be measured to you in return."
 Luke 6:38

 When we give of ourselves in service to others, without expectation of something in return, we complete the circuit between us and the Divine.
 When we open in meditation and give ourselves entirely to the experience, we go beyond the limitations of our ego mind, and the Divine Connection is again made functional.